 There is a slight change to the 3.5mm headphone jack, which now adds support for high-impedance headphones.

 The only other difference is that the M2 MacBook Pro ships with a 67W Power Adapter, rather than the 61W Power Adapter of the older model.
 Theoretically this could speed up charging, but it’s not likely to make a huge difference as the 13-inch MacBook Pro doesn’t support fast charging.
+Also consider our recommendations of the best chargers for MacBook Pro.

 13-inch MacBook Pro M1 vs M2: Price